Kasjan4/Skii/README.md

 ## Overview

-My third project of the Software Engeneering Immersive course in General Assembly.
+My third project of the Software Engineering Immersive course in General Assembly.
 Within a group of four we built a full stack website, using React, Express, MongoDB and Node.
 Using GitHub and Git to collaborate, we were learning the process of deploying a full stack website.

 [CHECK IT OUT HERE](https://skiresorts.herokuapp.com/)